ninabarzh/orchard/mitigations/virtualisation/kvm/Whonix.md

 It also prevents Tor from seeing who you are behind the VPN/SSH.
 If an adversary breaks Tor and learns the IP address your traffic is coming from, and your VPN/SSH really does not watch, does not remember, and makes magically sure nobody else is watching either, you'll be safer.

 ### You -> Tor -> VPN/SSH
 [Routing VPN/SSH services through Tor](https://www.whonix.org/wiki/Tunnels/Connecting_to_Tor_before_a_VPN) hides and secures your Internet activity from Tor exit nodes (a major vulnerability because some governments create exit nodes to do just that).
-You are still exposed to VPN/SSH exit nodes.
-You will want to pay for the VPN anonymously (cash in the mail [beware of your fingerprint and printer fingerprint], Liberty Reserve, well-laundered Bitcoin, etc).
-This is impossible to do without using virtual machines.
-And you'll need to use TCP mode for the VPNs (to route through Tor).
-Not easy to set up.
+You are still exposed to VPN/SSH exit nodes and will want to pay for the VPN anonymously (cash in the mail [mind your fingerprint and printer fingerprint], Liberty Reserve, well-laundered Bitcoin, etc).

-Even if you manage to pay anonymously, you're making a bottleneck where all your traffic goes, making correlations easy and the VPN/SSH can over time build a profile of everything you do, and over time de-anonymise your traffic.
+This is impossible to do without using virtual machines and is not easy to set up and it creates a bottleneck where all your traffic goes, making correlations easy and the VPN/SSH can over time build a profile of everything you do, and over time de-anonymise your traffic.

+### It all depends

-In my circumstances and for my purpose of security research, I will stick to using Whonix Gateway to use Tor without leaks.
+It all depends on where you live, what you do, what your resources are, and what skills you have.
+In my circumstances and for my purpose of security research, using a Whonix Gateway to use Tor without leaks suffices.